rarroyo23/axios-mobile-exercise/README.md

 Building software is a collaborative process, so if you're feeling adventurous, feel free to diverge from the designs somewhat and apply your own creativity.
 Let us know about the choices you made, and why.

-The application has Jest already set up.
+We like to us Jest already here for our unit tests.
 Add the amount of test coverage you feel is appropriate.

 We use TypeScript at Axios.
 Bonus points if you define types and use them effectively to increase the reliability of your code.